-This project involves understanding the role of paraoxonases 1 and 2 (PON1 and PON2) in modulating oxidative stress-induced neurotoxicity.
-Both PONs exert antioxidant effects, but have different tissue localizations, with PON1 situated in liver and blood, and PON2 intercellularly in all tissues including the brain.
-The researchers are examining the modifications of mouse paraoxonase 1 resulting from exposures to manganese (Mn) and cadmium (Cd), and will test the hypothesis that PON2 may protect PON1 from the effects of oxidative stress.
-The latter hypothesis is based on a recent finding that under conditions of oxidative stress, the catalytic domain of PON2 is found on the outside of cells where it protects the membrane lipids from oxidation.
+This project involved understanding the role of paraoxonases 1 and 2 (PON1 and PON2) in modulating oxidative stress-induced neurotoxicity.
+Both PONs exert antioxidant effects but have different tissue localizations, with PON1 situated in liver and blood and PON2 intercellularly in all tissues, including the brain.

 A two-page fact sheet about the project is available here.

 Principal Investigator: Clement Furlong